nordkamp/g1980ti-led/README.md

 #### Troubleshooting
 Didn't work for you, but you passed the compatibility check?
 Try running it a few more times, sometimes the card's LED controller needs data written to it multiple times before it activates.
 If this fails, open an issue and I'll give you a hand.

-### Information about the Reverse Engineering Process
-The final product (shell script) looks incredibly simple, but the reverse engineering process (how we got there) is where the real magic and work happened.
-Documentation on this process will be uploaded sooner or later once I finish collating it.